 Too much vitamin C: Is it harmful?

-While vitamin C (ascorbic acid) is an essential nutrient, it's possible to have too much of it.
+Vitamin C is an essential nutrient.
+But you can get too much of it.

-For adults, the recommended daily amount for vitamin C is 65 to 90 milligrams (mg) a day, and the upper limit is 2,000 mg a day.
-Although too much dietary vitamin C is unlikely to be harmful, megadoses of vitamin C supplements might cause:
+The recommended daily amount for vitamin C is 75 milligrams (mg) a day for women and 90 mg a day for men.
+During pregnancy, 120 mg a day are recommended.
+The upper limit for all adults is 2,000 mg a day.
+Although too much dietary vitamin C is unlikely to be harmful, large doses of vitamin C supplements might cause:

-Remember, for most people, a healthy diet provides an adequate amount of vitamin C.
+Remember, for most people, a healthy diet provides enough vitamin C.

 Last Updated Apr 28, 2022